-1. Your revenue: Email branding can increase revenue by 23%!
+1. Your revenue: Email branding can increase revenue by 23% (according to research done by Marq)!
 The emotional connection makes people feel compelled to engage with you because they know you.

 2. Your reputation: The better your company’s reputation, the more people you will attract.
 This also applies to the reputation of your emails—with the right branding, you can connect with the right people.

 3. Your credibility: People do judge a book by its cover!
 Your email marketing campaigns will feel more professional (and reliable) when you use a consistent design and voice that reinforces your values.

 4. Your uniqueness: It’s easier to find your friend in a crowded room when that friend has a distinct fashion or hairstyle that you’ve come to recognize.
 The same is true for your inbox.
 Email branding helps your subscribers immediately identify you in the crowd.

 Whether you’re promoting an event, selling a product or collecting feedback, your email branding needs to be consistent across the board.
 Your brand identity also needs to be recognizable beyond email on other channels like social media, landing pages, web pages—and even on third-party websites.
 Once you’ve settled on your brand guidelines, make sure you stick to them.